-It is our conclusion that as many as 90% of fiduciaries have no procedural process in place to monitor and measure Uncompensated Risk (UCR) to determine if it has been reduced to a Reasonable Level and therefore may be in breach forever until cured.
+It is our conclusion that as many as 90% of fiduciaries have no procedural process to monitor and measure Uncompensated Risk (UCR) and determine if it is reduced to a Prudent and Reasonable level.
+Correcting this breach brings compliance, but more importantly, produces Diversification Alpha during this difficult time for employers, employees and plan trustees.